Marcello-Sega/pytim/docs/source/newproperties.rst

 are added to all atoms in the universe: :obj:`layers`, :obj:`clusters` and, in case of :class:`~pytim.itim.ITIM`, also :obj:`sides`.

-Note that, differently from what happens in :obj:`MDAnalysys`, also some of the standard properties (e.g. :obj:`radii`, :obj:`tempfactors`, :obj:`bfactors`,  :obj:`elements`) will *always* be associated to the atoms, *even if* the information is not present in the configuration file/trajectory (some heuristics is used by pytim to guess their values)
+Note that, differently from what happens in MDAnalysis_, also some of the standard properties (e.g. :obj:`radii`, :obj:`tempfactors`, :obj:`bfactors`,  :obj:`elements`) will *always* be associated to the atoms, *even if* the information is not present in the configuration file/trajectory (some heuristics is used by :doc:`Pytim <quick>` to guess their values)

 Layers
 ------

-The value of `atoms.layers` can be either -1 (atom not in any of the layers) or 1, 2, 3,..., :obj:`max_layers`
+The value of :py:obj:`atoms.layers` can be either -1 (atom not in any of the layers) or 1, 2, 3,..., :obj:`max_layers`

     >>> import numpy as np
     >>> import MDAnalysis as mda